TheDragonCode/laravel-deploy-operations/docs/how-to-use/running.md

 };
 ```

-By default, the action will run in all environments.
+By default, the operation will run in all environments.
 The same will happen if you specify `null` or `[]` as the value.

 ## Execution Excluding Certain Environments

-In some cases, it becomes necessary to execute an action excluding certain environments.
+In some cases, it becomes necessary to execute an operation excluding certain environments.
 For example `production`.

 For this you can use the `$except_environment` parameter: